Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 With regard to the loss function, it can be mainly divided into two types.
 The first is the element-wise loss function that calculates the distance between the predicted label and the ground-truth label for every sample.
 The most commonly used is Mean Square Error (MSE) shown as Equation~(\ref{eq_mse}):

-where $x_{n}$ and $y_{n}$ refer to the architecture and its corresponding performance.
-Furthermore, Huber loss is also a popular element-wise loss function as shown by Equation~(\ref{eq_huber}), and it can prevent the model from being dominated by outliers~\cite{dai2021fbnetv3}.
+where $x_{i}$ and $y_{i}$ refer to the architecture and its corresponding performance, $N$ represents the number of samples. $f(\cdot)$ represents the performance predictor.
+Huber loss is also a popular element-wise loss function as shown by Equation~(\ref{eq_huber}).
+It can prevent the model from being dominated by outliers~\cite{dai2021fbnetv3}.

 In Equation~(\ref{eq_huber}), $\delta$ can be set according to the specific situation.
 When the prediction deviation is less than $\delta$, $\mathcal{L}_{Huber}$ uses the squared error.
 Otherwise, it uses linear error.
 The second type of loss function is the pair-wise ranking loss function.
-It is firstly proposed to be used in the performance predictor in~\cite{xu2021renas}.
-In practice, the performance rankings between different architectures are more important than the absolute performance of every architecture for NAS.
+It is firstly used in the performance predictor in~\cite{xu2021renas}.
+This is because the performance ranking is more important than the absolute performance of every architecture for NAS.
 The pair-wise ranking loss function just cares more about the performance ranking.
 Specifically, a typical hinge pair-wise ranking loss is represented by Equation~(\ref{eq_pw}):

-where $T_{i} = \{j | y_{i} > y_{j}\}$. $m$ is the comparison margin.
-Because the performance ranking of architectures is more important than the absolute performance for NAS, the performance predictor trained by the pair-wise ranking loss generally achieves a better result in searching high-performance architecture.